 - Have you had any other symptoms besides double vision?

 - Do you tend to tilt your head to one side?
-Look at old photos, or ask your family, you may not even be aware of the habit.
+Look at old photos, or ask your family; you may not even know the habit.

-Now focus on something in your field of view that doesn’t move, like a window or a tree:
+Now focus on something in your field of view that does not move, like a window or a tree:

-- Are the two objects next to each other, or are they on top of each other?
+- Are the two objects next to each other, or are they on top?
 Or are they slightly inclined?
 Which is higher or lower?

 - Both images are clear but not online?
 Or is one blurry and the other clear?